Tagalog And Spanish Language: Top 3 Epic Differences

 Diverse Linguistic Influences

-Based on reports, the languages of the Philippines are mainly influenced by Bahasa Indonesia, Chinese, Sanskrit, English, Japanese, and most importantly… Spanish!
+Based on reports about linguistic influences in the Philippine languages, they are mainly influenced by Bahasa Indonesia, Chinese, Sanskrit, English, Japanese, and most importantly… Spanish!
 Since the country has been under the Spanish regime for more than 300 years, there is no denying that the Philippine language has adopted several Spanish loanwords that still exist up to this day.

 To make matters interesting, the Philippines is the only Asian country to develop a Spanish-based Creole language (Chavacano or Chabacano) that is still widely used today!